 Credit Card Verification service contributes the most to overall response time, although its caller,

 BookingService, is only called by

 27% of the requests.
-This degree of analysis enables you to understand the bigger complexities within your system.
+This degree of analysis enables you to understand the larger complexities within your system.

-Note: Please note that Service flow visualization isn't designed to show when service calls are executed relative to one another.
-While Service flow visualization is helpful for understanding the sequence of service-call chains, it doesn't necessarily show the order in which calls were made relative to one another across services.
+The service flow visualization isn't designed to show when service calls are executed relative to one another.
+While the service flow visualization is helpful for understanding the sequence of service-call chains, it doesn't necessarily show the order in which calls were made relative to one another across services.

 Service flows can become highly complex.
 For improved readability of service-flow data, Dynatrace aggregates services that contribute little to overall response time.
 Aggregated services have names like

 4 instances, etc. Notice the aggregate named